You may now schedule an appointment online for COVID testing.

 *Some insurances are covering COVID-19 testing at 100%.
-Once reimbursement is received for insurance, you. may then receive a refuel for UCO.
+Once reimbursement is received from insurance,

 *Self Pay Fees include: $150 office visit and $60 COVID test.
 Any additional treatment will result in addition charges.
 Please view our Self Pay Fee Schedule under Patient Resources.

 There are three types of lab testing methods/platforms available, which detect the virus in different ways:

 · Viral antigen